dbckr/gigachat/Readme.md

 - Zero width emote tiling option (e.g. scale to fit and paint X copies of the zero-width over the previous emote instead of stretching)
 - DGG oauth issue - application oauth flow tokens not working but login keys created directly on DGG site work
   - Current workaround: removed oauth flow and add text directing users to create and enter a login key

-##

-- ~Handle "ACTION" (remove the word and display the message with italics)~
-- ~Mentions tab~
-- ~Reload emotes~
-- ~Copying messages into clipboard and/or textbox (currently has minimal support -- can click on msg text to copy msg but no visual feedback. right click menu?)~
-- ~Display a "button" to jump back to bottom whenever auto-scroll is off~
-- ~Temporarily pin a user's most recent 2-3 messages to top of window when clicking their name~
-  - Add option to do this automatically for users that get a lot of mentions over short duration
-- ~Select from a user list by starting typing a word with @~
-- ~Click user (or usernames in chat messages) to see their recent messages in channel~
-- ~DGG~
-- ~Zero width emotes~
-- ~Unicode character support~
-- ~Twitch follower emotes~
-- ~Detect ASCII art and new line appropiately regardless of width~
-- ~Emote textures can go missing after some time (did a recent egui update add texture expiration??)- Emote textures can go missing after some time (did a recent egui update add texture expiration??)~